Merkoba/Effer/README.md

 Can create notes from a given file path (replace, append, or prepend).

+Can change to other encrypted files within the program.

+Shred function which destroys the file and exits the program.

 # About Security

 This is not to be taken as a real security tool.
 The encryption is relatively weak.